dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This appraoch uses a batch based upon a standard interval (2 seconds in this case), but can be optimized as shown further below, in case a static 2 second approach will not hold up with very high parallel process scenarios.

+Each process in the current configuration creates 3 API requests with the authorize_seucrity_group_ingress method, one for port 22 one for port 80 and one for port 8080.
+This is designed this way so that it is extensible in the future for per process security group rule customization (each process handles the chunk of chunk_size IPs and they will have similar rules in the security group)

+Example of the batch processing: with 250 processes, and 3 rules to be configured in the security group, that is 750 API calls.
+The worker thread will check the update_queue every 2 seconds, IF it is not working on anything.
+If it is working on a batch it will have to complete the current batch, and then it will check and rab whatever is in the update_queue since it last checked.
+The for loop in the function causes this problem.
+It won't exit until all of the current batch is complete and that leads to non-deterministic behavior.

+This simple batch processing is prone to congestion because the batch sizes are not deterministic and the process timing for each batch can get to be very high if a large accumulation occurs in the update_queue between worker thread processing.
+In this way it is still prone to API congestion.

+A solution is Method 2 below:  limiting batch size & adjusting the batch interval dynamically can help smooth out execution time and prevent request backlogs.

 ```